timmcginley/41934/Examples/Python/readme.md

 There are lots of good places to learn python but [this one](https://www.learnpython.org/) looks fun and interactive.

+## Python in Blender

+Please check out [c-claus](https://github.com/C-Claus/BlenderScripts)'s python blender scripts.
+Also this [video](https://www.youtube.com/watch?v=8835RgwH-pM&ab_channel=C.Claus)

-## IfcOpenShell
+## IfcOpenShell (what we use most)

 >these scripts need you to import ifcopenshell and load the model first...

-Rule: Check the number of spaces in the 3.
+Rule: Check the number of spaces in the model

 ### Example 1a:
-loop through the entities and then add one to spaces_in_model each time we find an instance of that entity
+loop through the [entities] and then add one to the variable *spaces_in_model* each time we find an instance of that entity.

 ```python
 spaces_required = 21